A sailing trip aboard the schooner Mary M Lewis from Bridgetown to Georgetown – Summer 1939.

 The Mary M Lewis was built in St. Lucia and named after the builder’s daughter.
 She was owned by my grandfather Captain A. L. Marshall and then bought and sailed by his son Captain Ivan Marshall.

-I understand that she had no engine and was totally depended on wind.
+I understand that she had no engine and was totally dependent on wind.
 The story goes that after a bad experience of being stranded on the Waini River for several days with no wind, Captain A. L. Marshall decided to get rid her and my cousin Tom Marshall then sailed down the Hawarden Bridge from the UK which Uncle Ivan sailed until his death.

 It is believed that the Mary M Lewis ended her days unceremoniously on a mud flat on the Demerara river.

-1. My best friend Claudette Gilkes (Marshall) father Ivan Marshall and his brothers owned the Mary M. Lewis in the 50’s and 60’s.
+My best friend Claudette Gilkes (Marshall) father Ivan Marshall and his brothers owned the Mary M. Lewis in the 50’s and 60’s.
 I believe Ivan captained the schooner and took it to Georgetown and back like was mentioned.
 Rice was one of the main cargoes.

 So enjoy all your postings.
 I left Barbados in 1967.
 BTW today is Claudette’s Birthday.